 It is easy to teach puppies to be comfortable with necessary husbandry care, such as toenail trims, clipping, brushing, etc. if you listen to them and let them feel that they have some control over the situation.

 On this ranch, I have a lot of demands on my time and tend to be task oriented.
 If I make the time to do grooming with one of the dogs, I like to be able to complete that project and cross it off my list.
 I have learned that mindset can cost me in terms of the trust my dogs have in me, so now I slow down and listen.

 We teach the puppies to climb a ramp and be comfortable on our grooming table.
 They learn that good things happen there, and sometimes some worrisome things too, but the good things always outweigh the bad.

-This next pup we worked with is not in her fear period so she sees her world though a different lens than the first pup even though they are litter mates and have had similar experiences throughout our training.
+This next pup we worked with is not in her fear period, so she sees her world through a different lens than the first pup, even though they are litter mates and have had similar experiences throughout our training.